francescmarti00/dmu-multimedia/md/JavaScript-TECH3015-Optional-Tasks.md

 **Exercise 5**.
 Modify 'Code B' so that the text of 'paragraph number 2' changes to blue if you click anywhere on the web page.

 **Exercise 6**.
 Modify 'Code B' so that the text of 'paragraph number 1' changes to bold if you click on 'paragraph number 2'.

+**Exercise 7**.
+Modify 'Code B' so that the text background of 'paragraph number 2' changes to blue if you click on the button.
+(You can check the JavaScript syntax in <https://www.w3schools.com/cssref/pr_background-color.asp>).
 </br>
 </br>
 ## JavaScript Functions